Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mischievous-apprentice.md

 [:spells/subterfuge;header:]

 # Whetted Sleights
-At 9th level, your [[mischievous incantations]] gain additional benefits:
+At 9th level, choose a second cantrip to specialize in.
+Your [[mischievous incantations]] gain additional benefits:

 ## Deceitful Dash
 At 9th level, if you're specialized in the [[deceitful maneuver]] cantrip, you are able to move at normal speed without breaking the effects of this spell.